- Fan Zone

 She has served as a coach and mentor for hundreds of youths in various communities throughout Maryland, Missouri and New York and has the unique distinction of coaching at all three NCAA divisional levels during her career.

-One of the elite student-athletes in the program’s history, Kristie Bowers begins her second year on the coaching staff in 2012.
+One of the elite student-athletes in the program’s history, Kristie Bowers begins her fourth year as lead assistant on the coaching staff in 2014.

-In 2011, Bowers sparked a defensive unit that produced seven shutouts and allowed less than one goal per game.
+In her first year back with the Bearcats in 2011, Bowers sparked a defensive unit that produced seven shutouts and allowed less than one goal per game.
 Only two opponents (out of 16) scored more than one goal against BU’s defense all season long.

 While an undergraduate at Binghamton, Bowers immersed herself in every facet of campus and has an abundance of achievements and accolades both on and off the soccer field.